 This Week's Torah Portion

-Parashat Chayei Sara is the 5th weekly Torah portion in the annual Jewish cycle of Torah reading.
+Parashat Shmini is the 26th weekly Torah portion in the annual Jewish cycle of Torah reading.